microsoft/msagljs/README.md

 Change directory to jagl, or wherever you cloned msagljs.

 Run "yarn".
 You might get an error message that the node version is incorrect.

-To mediate this run : nvm install 16.17.0, or other required version.
+To mediate this run : nvm install 16.17.0, or other required version: you can check the available versions by issuing the "nvm ls-remote" instruction.

 To build, run "npm run build".